Kathi Inman Berens, Ph.D.

 M.A. and B.A. in English, Tufts University

-Principal Investigator: “Sensory Interfaces in Virtual Classroom Software” funded by IBM’s J-Start Emerging Technologies team
+Principal Investigator: “Co-Presence in Virtual Classroom Software” funded by IBM’s J-Start Emerging Technologies team

 Co-Principal Investigator: USC “Inverted Classroom” Project, funded by the Center for Scholarly Technology